iipc/warc-specifications/specifications/warc-format/warc-1.0/index.md

 \[image/neoimg binary data here\]

-Example of segmentation ('continuation' record) {#example-of-segmentation-continuation-record .a2}
+Example of segmentation ('continuation' record)
 -----------------------------------------------

 Let us take the example of the 'response' record given earlier, and